-Newshole: We have used this term to describe a component of a page, such as a story or advertisement (typically, As a result, a number of problems and issues may and do 45 we use it to mean "story" as in editorial reference, but conceptually, "advertisement" also fits).
+Newshole: We have used this term to describe a compo-45 nent of a page, such as a story or advertisement (typically, we use it to mean "story" as in editorial reference, but conceptually, "advertisement" also fits).
 A newshole refers to a portion of a page, which portion has been used for a common purpose or means (such a presenting a story).
 A page may contain one or many newsholes which are usually discrete from each other.
 A newshole may itself be comprised of several elements: a story may contain headlines, pictures and text, which together make up the newshole for that story.

-Layout: Refers to the way these design guidelines are implemented and actually put into practice in any particular instance.
+Layout: Refers to the way these design guidelines are implemented and actually put into practice in any particular